OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

 - - -

 # Prerequisites
+The recommendation is to use [Deployment guide using powershell](Deployment-guide-powershell).

 To begin, you will need:
 * An Azure subscription where you can create the following kinds of resources:
     * App Service